-- (a) A violation by a trustee of a duty the trustee owes under a trust is a breach of trust. - (b) To remedy a breach of trust that has occurred or may occur, the court may: - (1) Compel the trustee to perform the trustee's duties; - (2) Enjoin the trustee from committing a breach of trust; (3) Compel the trustee to redress a breach of trust b - (3) Compel the trustee to redress a breach of trust by paying money, restoring property, or other means; - (4) Order a trustee to account; - (5) Appoint a special fiduciary to take possession of the trust property and administer the trust; - (6) Suspend the trustee; - (7) Remove the trustee as provided in G.S.
-36C-7-706; - (8) Reduce or deny compensation to the trustee; - (9) Subject to G.S.
+- (a) A violation by a trustee of a duty the trustee owes under a trust is a breach of trust. - (b) To remedy a breach of trust that has occurred or may occur, the court may: - (1) Compel the trustee to perform the trustee's duties; - (2) Enjoin the trustee from committing a breach of trust; - (3) Compel the trustee to redress a breach of trust by paying money, restoring property, or other means; - (4) Order a trustee to account; - (5) Appoint a special fiduciary to take possession of the trust property and administer the trust; - (6) Suspend the trustee; - (7) Remove the trustee as provided in G.S.
+36C-7-706; - (8) Reduce or deny compensation to the trustee; - Subject to G.S.
 36C-10-1012, void an act of the trustee, impose a lien or a constructive trust on trust property, or trace trust property wrongfully disposed of and recover the property or its proceeds; or - (10) Order any other appropriate relief.